 One of our team members will come out to your vehicle and get your pet.
 Make sure your pet is in a carrier or on leash when you arrive.
 Many times, we will use a clean, extra slip lead for dogs on leash, to eliminate the risk of running away if a collar were to come undone!

-Often, after the physical exam is completed, the veterinarian will make recommendations specific to your pet.
+The veterinarian will make recommendations specific to your pet.
 This may include things like blood work, a specific food, or changes to your home routine.
 Either a registered veterinary technician or veterinary office assistant will help go over this information with you.

 A staff member will bring your pet, and anything else from the appointment, out to your vehicle.